 Commissariat à l'Energie Atomique SA offers technological research services in France.
 It offers research services in the areas of low-carbon energies, defense and security, information technologies, and health technologies; nuclear wastes; and radioactive waste management studies.
-The company also provides services, such as designing, manufacturing, and servicing nuclear warheads for missiles; designing steam supply systems and reactor cores for the French Navy's nuclear-powered ships; managing nuclear wastes and decommissioning nuclear steam supply systems in submarines at the end of their life; and developing hydrogen energy for transport applications; developing solar energy and energy m...
+The organization also provides services, such as designing, manufacturing, and servicing nuclear warheads for missiles; designing steam supply systems and reactor cores for the French Navy's nuclear-powered ships; managing nuclear wastes and decommissioning nuclear steam supply systems in submarines at the end of their life; and developing hydrogen energy for transport applications; developing solar energy and ene...

 Bâtiment Le ponant D

 Founded in 1945